What Do I Do if My Merchant Account Application is Declined?

 Put Your Commitment on Display

-Not all declines are final, and many account providers are willing to reconsider their decision after an honest discussion about the risks involved.
+Not all declines are final, and many account providers are willing to reconsider their decision after an honest discussion about the industry involved.
 Reply to your notice of disapproval letting the provider know that you’re willing to have that discussion: ask whether there’s anything you can do to help earn their approval.

 Research the Market